 - Monday through Thursday: 7 a.m. – 8 p.m.

 - Saturday: 8 a.m. – 12 p.m.

 Flu shots are by appointment only.
 Call 617.414.5946 to schedule.

 Flu shots are by appointment only.
 Call 617.414.4639 to schedule.

 Walk-ins and appointments are available.
 Call 617.414.4290 for appointments

 - Monday through Friday: 8 a.m. – 4:30 p.m.

 Flu shots are also available at pharmacies such as CVS and Walgreens.

 The Flu and COVID-19

 While the flu shot can’t prevent COVID-19, it can help you stay generally healthy.
-It would also be possible to get the flu and COVID-19 at the same time, which could be very dangerous.
+It would also be possible to get the flu and COVID-19 at the same time, which could be very dangerous, especially for high-risk people like pregnant people or older people.
 Since the flu shot decreases your chance of getting the flu, it decreases your risk of getting both illnesses at once.
 And the more people who get the flu vaccine, the fewer people who get the flu.
 That means the health care system is better able to care for people with COVID-19.